Kingston and Pembroke Railway: History

 Due to decreasing timber and mineral resources in the late 19th century, the company developed financial difficulties.
 The line was leased to the Canadian Pacific Railway (CPR) for 999 years in an agreement formalized in 1912.
 The CPR officially gained control of the K&P on January 1, 1913 and the K&P was no longer a legal entity.
 The line was gradually abandoned beginning in the 1950s, with the last operating section from Kingston to Tichborne (joining the CN and CP main lines) closing in 1986.

 Part of the line has been converted to a rail trail known as the K&P Rail Trail.
 The Kingston Inner Station at 209 Ontario Street, originally the southern terminus of the line, is now a tourism information centre.
-The area opposite Kingston City Hall, once a sea of CN and CP trackage, is now Confederation Park and marina.
+The area opposite Kingston City Hall, once a large rail yard, is now Confederation Park and marina.
 A restored locomotive, the "Spirit of Sir John A.", sits behind the former station.

 The K&P line had a roundhouse in Kingston, on outer Wellington Street.
 The roundhouse is now gone; the area now contains Ontario Health Insurance Plan offices.
 The turntable from the site was redeployed to Wakefield, Quebec.